tsj7ww/housing/README.md

 - K-Nearest Neighbors

 #### Features
 I break features down into 5 main categories: target, house, lot, location, and sale.
-I pull features directly from the [features.md file](./features.md) in order to ensure accuracy in the documentation.
+I pull features directly from the [features.md file](./features.md) in order to ensure accuracy of the documentation.
 Refer to the file for more information of features used and their definitions.